 In a recent article written by some of the authors of this article, "Africa Rising: Doing Business in Africa" special mention was made to the importance of culture and its specific nuances in African trade.
-Unless, the MBA graduate begins to understand the impact of the complexities and intricacies of culture on almost all aspects of life in Africa, many business venture in Africa will not succeed.
-In terms of the 'Mode 2' knowledge, business cannot be as usual - a critical issue which was underscored in a recent conference hosted by Regent Business School (RBS) in 2013 (see http://regent.ac.za/?page_id=2714).
+Unless, the MBA graduate begins to understand the impact of the complexities and intricacies of culture on almost all aspects of life in Africa, many business ventures in Africa will not succeed.
+In terms of the 'Mode 2' knowledge, business cannot be as usual.
 The core of the MBA curriculum needs to provide skills to manage different aspects of business and expose the student to real world business situations.